Bcryp7/sales-app/readme.md

 ### Sales-App <3

-This is a Sales application built with Laravel as Backend and VueJS made with CoreUI template
+This is a Sales application built with Laravel and VueJS with a CoreUI template.

+My intention with this app is that new developers can have a concrete application with Laravel + VueJS where they can use it as example to learn the right way, implementing the best practices possible and at the same time learn how TDD is done.
+So this will be an example application but completely usable for any similar case.

+In case you know some good practice appropriate to this app, by all means please send a PR so that new devs can start building cools apps as quickly as possible.

 - [x] Categories CRUD
-- [x] Articles CRUD
+- [x] Articles Create

 #### ToDo's